beancount/ledger2beancount/README.md

 Features
 --------

-The majority of ledger features are supported by ledger2beancount.
+The majority of features from ledger are supported by ledger2beancount.
 Here is an overview of fully supported, partly supported and unsupported features.
 Please refer to [the manual](docs/manual.md#features) for more details.